BlazingRockStorm/blazingrockstorm.github.io/README.md

 1. **02/2020-07/2021** Actindi, Web Engineer

-Ikoyo, improve the operation of the service called Ikorepo
+Improve the operation of Iko-repo and Iko-yo services
 - Investigate site traffic with NewRelic, DataDog
 - Deploy with CodePipeline
 - Write code and unit tests to improve product operations